 Are you hot in all of those clothes?

-Did you notice that although I’m wearing wool stockings, cotton “breeches” (pants), a long sleeve cotton “blouse” (shirt), a wool “waistcoat” (vest), a wool coat, a neck stock (neck scarf) and a hat on a summers day, I am not drowning in my own sweat?
+Did you notice that although I’m wearing wool stockings, cotton “breeches” (pants), a long sleeve cotton shirt, a wool “waistcoat” (vest), a wool coat, a neck stock (neck scarf) and a hat on a summer’s day, I am not drowning in my own sweat?
 In fact, I appear no hotter than someone with a T-shirt on.
 Actually it’s not as bad as it looks.
 I feel the heat but it’s not overly oppressive.
 My clothes are made of natural fibers (cotton and wool) which “breathe,” that is, they allow the air to pass through due to their loose weave.
 What happens is, as I sweat the cotton absorbs the perspiration.
-The wool in turn wicks (pulls) the sweat from the cotton.
-As the air passes through the material the moisture is evaporated give a bit of a cooling effect.
-By the end of a couple of hours the shirt and vest is saturated but I continue to be reasonable comfortable, as long as there is not a lot of effort being exerted.
+The wool, in turn, wicks (pulls) the sweat from the cotton.
+As the air passes through the material the moisture is evaporated which gives some cooling effect.
+By the end of a couple of hours, the shirt and vest are saturated but I continue to be reasonably comfortable, as long as there is not a lot of effort being exerted.

 Tell us about your clothes.